globz/kitchen-cli/README.md

 #add

+now that we have have a kitchen we can start adding ingredients to our table :custard:

-> :bulb: kitchen-cli `add ingredients` - Let the user add ingredients (update files) to his table.
+> :bulb: kitchen-cli `add ingredients` - Let the user add ingredients to his table.

 #make: